lambertwcamille-source/LAMBERT_CAMILLE/README.md

 The data used in this work is the one from the data of Zhou et al., « Dataset for Monitoring and Visualizing Stroke Rehabilitation Progress using Wearable Sensors (IMU) ».

 ## The r_Movement_analysis_project
-In this direcory you can found the rmd statisque_analyse_of_results where you can found the code for the statistical analysis of the results.
+In this direcory you can found the rmd Main_notebook_Movement_analysis_project_r where you can found the code for the statistical analysis of the results.

 ## Project structure